 Areas of the Chesapeake Bay are designated as "primary occurrence" for sea turtles in the areas and habitats where species are expected to be primarily found; areas of "secondary occurrence" are areas and habitat where species may be found, especially during anomalous environmental conditions like a hurricane; and areas of "rare occurrence" are where the species is not expected to be found with any regularity.
 The vicinity of NSA Annapolis is designated as an area of primary occurrence for Kemp's ridley (endangered) and green (threatened) sea turtles from May to October; an area of secondary occurrence for the loggerhead (threatened) from May to June and September to October; and an area of rare occurrence for leatherback (endangered) from May to October.
-During the months of July and August, the mouth of the Severn River is designated a primary area of occurrence and the tributaries secondary areas of occurrence for the loggerhead turtle.
+During the months of July and August, the mouth of the Severn River is designated as an area of primary occurrence and the tributaries as areas of secondary occurrence for the loggerhead turtle.
 Hawksbill turtles are considered extralimital in the Chesapeake Bay.
-No stranding, bycatch, or sightings have been documented for NSA Annapolis for any of the sea turtles (NAVFAC Washington, 2011).
+No stranding, bycatch, or sightings have been documented for NSA Annapolis for any of these sea turtles (NAVFAC Washington, 2011).